 The top results (as well as the bottom ones) are blog posts.
 Thus, you are more likely to rank for this keyword if you produce a blog post around it.

 If you are not sure about the type of SERP content (home page, product pages, category pages, blog posts), just click on two or three.

 Browsing through those would give you a clear idea about their content.
 We suggest you copy and paste these keywords in an Excel file or Google Sheet.

 For your convenience, we have included a template for this file.

 A paid keyword research tool would come in handy when it comes to compiling a list of target keywords for your online store.

 Here are some possible places on your website where you would need to inject your keywords:

-Do make sure the keywords feel natural when you read it.
+Do make sure the keywords feel natural when you read them.
 We strongly suggest you have a few people read your online store site copy to ensure relevance.